DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio

 In a pipeline

-The example pipeline below creates a research assistant using OpenAIChatGenerator and a SerperDevWebSearch tool.
-It searches the internet, reads and processes the page content, and builds a prompt for the AI.
-The assistant uses this information to write a clear, formatted answer with source links.
+The example pipeline below creates a database assistant using OpenAIChatGenerator, LinkContentFetcher, and custom database tool.
+It reads the given URL and processes the page content, then builds a prompt for the AI.
+The assistant uses this information to write people's names and titles from the given page to the database.

 from haystack.components.agents import Agent